carmanconsulting/hibiscus/README.md

 ## Type-Safe Events

 Sometimes, you only want to handle events for certain entity types.
-All you need to do is add a parameter to your event handler method for the entity type you wish to support.
+To achieve this, all you need to do is add a parameter to your event handler method for the entity type you wish to support.
+Hibiscus will automatically bind the entity object to this parameter when your event handler is called.
+Your event handler will not be called for events with entities of a different type.

 ```java
 @EventListener